Council leader’s New Year message to Wandsworth

 We also need to ensure plans to merge South Thames College within a much larger Further Education partnership can work well for our local community.

 And finally, I want to highlight two big opportunities 2017 has to offer.
 In the coming months the council will appoint development partners for the Winstanley and York Road estate regeneration project in Battersea, and for the Alton estate regeneration in Roehampton.
 These ambitious schemes are set to increase the number of social rent and affordable homes on our estates, vastly improve housing standards and will offer every directly affected tenant and owner-occupier a brand new home to replace their old one.
-I believe this is a fair and people centered approach to regeneration that other boroughs can follow.
+I believe this is a fair and people centred approach to regeneration that other boroughs can follow.

 I wish everyone a very healthy, prosperous and happy 2017.”